Nino-cunei/oldbabylonian/docs/transcription.md

 We store the integral number before the brackets in the feature **repeat**, and the fraction in the feature **fraction**.

-If the repeat is `n`, it means that a number is missing.
+If the repeat is `n`, it means that the amount of repetition is uncertain or that a repetition is missing.
 We store it as `repeat` = `-1`, so repeats always have an integer value.

 In a numeral, within the brackets you find the **reading** or **grapheme**,